munificent/craftinginterpreters/book/types-of-values.md

 ^code print-number-value (1 before, 1 after)

-Right before we send the value to `printf()`, we unwrap it and extract the double value.
+Right before we send the Value to `printf()`, we unwrap it and extract the double value.
 We'll revisit this function shortly to add the other types, but let's get our existing code working first.